-🗹 Note: 💿 Branding Your Login Page (1:58 minutes)
+Note: Setting Up a My Domain (5:10 minutes.
+Login page branding starts at 2:43.)
 See how to use My Domain to customize your users' login experience.

 - 1. From Setup, enter My Domain in the Quick Find box, then select My Domain. - 2.
 Under Authentication Configuration, click Edit. - 3.
 To customize your logo, upload an image.
 Images can be .jpg, .gif, or .png files up to 100 KB.
-Maximum image size is 250px by 125px. - 4.
-To customize your login page background, click the 🔠 or enter a valid hexadecimal color code. - 5.
+Maximum image size is 250px by 125px. - To customize your login page background, click the 📕 or enter a valid hexadecimal color code. - 5.
+To support advanced authentication methods for iOS users, select Use the native browser for user authentication on iOS.
+This option enables support of authentication methods, such as Kerberos, Windows NT LAN Manager (NTLM), or certificate-based authentication, for users of Salesforce 1 and Mobile SDK applications on iOS devices.
+When you select this option, users on iOS devices are redirected to their native browser when using single sign-on authentication into your custom domain.
+For other operating systems, Salesforce1 and applications using Mobile SDK version 3.1 or later can support certificate-based authentication when the applications are integrated with Mobile Device Management (MDM) software. - 6.
 Enter the URL of the file to be included in the right-side iFrame on the login page.

-The right-side iFrame and custom content resize to fill approximately 50% of the page.
-Your custom content must be hosted at a URL that uses SSL encryption and the https:// prefix.
-You can test this feature with the following sample HTML page using responsive design: https://c.salesforce.com/login-messages/promos.html.
-To build your own custom right-side iFrame content page using responsive design, you can use the My Domain Sample template.
+The content in the right-side iFrame can resize to fill about 50% of the page.
+Your content must be hosted at a URL that uses SSL encryption and the https:// prefix.
+To build your own custom right-side iFrame content page using responsive web design, use the My Domain Sample template.